-- 25. We are taking steps towards improving financial inclusion.
-To this end, the NBM is actively modernizing the financial market infrastructure to facilitate cashless, cheaper payments through the development of the instant payment scheme by February 2024 and the PSD2-based open banking system in Autumn 2024.
-In light of these advances, we will repeal amendments to the law 114/2012 that allows unilateral access of EU account servicing payment service providers and payment initiation service providers to operate in Moldova to assure fair competition.
-We are working towards joining the Single Euro Payments Area (SEPA).
+26. We are taking steps towards improving financial inclusion.
+To this end, the NBM is actively modernizing the financial market infrastructure to facilitate cashless, cheaper payments, and we launched the instant payment scheme in March 2024, with over 100, 000 users accounts being activated by mid-April, and plan to extend it to cover also person-to-business, business-to-person, and person-to-government transactions by September 2024.
+We are also preparing the PSD2-based open banking system to be launched in February 2025, including by developing and updating the necessary legislation.
+In light of these advances, we have revised amendments to the law 114/2012 to ensure licensing, adequate supervision, and fair competition between EU-licensed and national payment service providers and payment initiation service providers.
+We are working towards joining the Single Euro Payments Area (SEPA), and we have submitted our application in February this year.
 As recommended by the FSSR, we updated the primary legal framework for online identity verification system (e-KYC procedure) effective July 1, 2023, which will improve customer services and use of regulated financial services.
 This will also increase the reach and effectiveness of our AML/CFT regime.
 The NBM's fintech division proactively engages with the private sector in order to develop new products based on the instant payments infrastructure that leverage digital services and provide modern, fast, efficient and inclusive financial services for consumers and SMMEs.
-We are committed to setting up an inter-agency committee with a mandate to develop, including an action plan, implement, and monitor National Financial Inclusion Strategy (NFIS) with support from the WB (new end-June 2024 SB). - 26.
-We are committed to protecting our financial sector from illicit financial flows.
-Towards this end, we will continue to strengthen our AML/CFT regime, particularly by addressing vulnerabilities identified in the 2019 MONEYVAL assessment.
-Following the prohibition on the provision of virtual asset services in the new AML law, unauthorized cryptocurrency exchanges continue to operate, bypassing AML/CFT controls and posing significant ML/TF and national security threats.
-In addition, some licensed foreign exchange bureaus engage in undeclared currency exchange operations, which represents material ML/TF vulnerability.
-The Ministry of Internal Affairs will take enforcement measures and sanction detected provision of virtual asset services and undeclared foreign exchange activity to protect the integrity of the financial sector.
-To implement the risk-based approach to AML/CFT supervision and with the support of IMF capacity development project, we are enhancing our data collection and AML/CFT institutional risk assessments for banks.
+We are committed to setting up an inter-agency committee with a mandate to develop, implement, and monitor a National Financial Inclusion Strategy (NFIS) with support from the WB (end-June 2024 SB).
+The diagnostic phase is ongoing and we expect to formalize the governance structure for the NFIS and the action plan by end-2024.

+27. We are committed to protecting our financial sector from illicit financial flows by strengthening AML/CFT regime's effectiveness.
+Since the last review we took decisive actions to identify and prevent diverse attempts of cross-border illicit finance.
+These resulted in dismantling several illegal financing schemes and seizing large amounts of cash and wired funds.
+We will build on these results, including by continuing to strengthen cooperation between revenant agencies, adjusting the regulatory framework, or introducing temporary restrictions on selected payment instruments were warranted by higher ML/TF risks.
+We will intensify efforts to detect, investigate and prosecute ML.
+To implement the risk-based approach to AML/CFT supervision and with the support of IMF capacity development project, we have enhanced our data collection and are developing AML/CFT institutional and sectoral risk assessments for banks.
 We are developing a guidance for the business ML risk assessments for the foreign exchange sector and have been conducting outreach on better understanding of risks and more effective application of preventive measures focusing on suspicious transactions reporting, politically exposed persons, and the identification of beneficial owners.
 We commit to continuing these efforts, including through targeted supervisory activities with a focus on cross-border ML/TF risks.
-We are developing a national mechanism for monitoring crossborder payments to address illicit financial flow risks and will improve the coordination among all relevant actors, including the NBM, SPCSB (Office for Prevention and Fight against Money Laundering) and STS.
+We are developing a national mechanism for monitoring cross-border payments, building on the NBM's transaction screening toolkit, to address illicit financial flow risks and will improve the coordination among all relevant actors, including the NBM, SPCSB (Office for Prevention and Fight against Money Laundering) and STS.
 We have adopted a National AML/CFT Strategy for 2020-25 and will update our National Risk Assessment, develop the accompanying action plan, and publish the results.